See all tags.

 Recently, I faced a following dilemma: I was binding a TextBlock to a string property of a class instance, and when that instance was null, I wanted to show a placeholder that had to be localizable.
 Here is what I learned.

-I have recently updated my hobby desktop app, Embrace, from .NET 4.6 to .NET Core 3.1.
+I have recently updated my hobby desktop app, Bewitched, from .NET 4.6 to .NET Core 3.1.
 The process was mostly painless as I was late to the game and most Nugets were already updated for .NET Core 3 / Netstandard support.
 I lost no functionality - except the ability to localize the UI.
 Here's what I did to get it back.

 I test how I can use Nuget packages when fooling around with Jupyter notebooks using C#.